rtavenar/hdr/content/parts/01/temporal_kernel.md

 In order to evaluate the classifier presented above, we used the UCR Time Series Classification archive, which, at the time, was made of monodimensional data only.
-We decided not to work on raw data but rather extract local features on which we could run the classification algorithm.
+We decided not to work on raw data but rather extract local features to describe our time series.
 We chose to rely on temporal SIFT features, that we had introduced in
 {% cite bailly:halshs-01184900 bailly:hal-01252726 %}.
-These features are straight-forward 1D extensions of the Scale-Invariant Feature Transform (SIFT) framework introduced in Computer Vision
+These features are straight-forward 1D adaptations of the Scale-Invariant Feature Transform (SIFT) framework introduced in Computer Vision
 {% cite Lowe:2004:DIF:993451.996342 %}.

 ### Results

-We show in {% cite tavenard:halshs-01561461 %} show that kernel approximation leads to lower computational complexity than a pre-processing of the feature sets that would consist in performing a $k$-means clustering of each set and using centroids as representative features.
+We show in {% cite tavenard:halshs-01561461 %} that kernel approximation leads to better trade-offs in terms of computational complexity _vs._ kernel approximation than a pre-processing of the feature sets that would rely on $k$-means clustering.
 We also show that the obtained distance, once embedded in a Support Vector Machine with Gaussian kernel, leads to classification performance that is competitive with the state-of-the-art.